 - Write a description of the back of each card explaining the analysis or data being displayed.

 - Share your data or get the data owner to share the data.
-If the data on the page is not shared then it may not appear in the Story Map for all users.
+If the data on the page is not shared then it may not appear in the story for all users.

-Once your cards have been organized the way you want them, go to your Page options menu and click Share Page.
+Once your cards have been organized the way you want them, go to your Share and edit page menu and click Share.

-When your page is shared, the window will display three new options: View your shared page, Access your page item, and Embed.
-You are going to use the <iframe> from Embed to display your page in a Story Map.
+When your page is shared, the window will display four new options: View your shared page, Access your page item, Embed, and Schedule an update.
+You are going to use the <iframe> from Embed to display your page in a story.

-An <iframe> is used to embed your shared Insights page in your Story Map as a web page.
-When you add new content to a Story Map Journal, Story Map Cascade, or a Story Map Series, you will have the option to add a web page.
-Copy the <iframe> from your shared page and paste it under Embed code.
-Click Configure to change the position or size of the embedded page, then click Save.
-Your Insights page will now be embedded into your Story Map.
+An <iframe> is used to embed your shared Insights page in your story as a web page.
+When you add new content to a story, you will have the option to add web content through an embed block.